dpluong/chip-8/docs/PROJECTDOCUMENT.md

 This is the planned schedule initally:

 FINISH BY Week 1 (March 20, 2019)
-- a simple puzzle/educational game for Chip8 using our assembler language
+- a simple puzzle/educational game for Chip8

 FINISH BY Week 2 (March 27, 2019):
 - an action shooter game for Chip8 (similar to space invaders) using the Octo assembler